bowenchristopher/Fusion360_API/README.md

 ![image](https://user-images.githubusercontent.com/41913546/133493654-20025c53-a8b9-45b6-b600-4118d8062314.png)

 # Installation
-<a href="https://downgit.github.io/#/home?url=https://github.com/bowenchristopher/Fusion360_API/tree/main/Parameter_Plugin"> Click Here to download the ADD-IN </a>
+Clone or download the Parameter Plugin folder

-After Downloading the Zip file follow the instructions below
+Unzip the Folder

 In the Fusion 360 Model enviorment click tools